 I felt that I had nothing to look forward to*

 I could see nothing in the future to be hopeful about

 In this context, self-deprecation is more closely related to the concept of self-worth.
 A strong sense of self-worth is a basic human need, providing a sense of confidence and internalised security that is characteristic of healthy self-esteem.
-In contrast, self-deprecating humour can be a charismatic quality that displays humility that is still backed up by a strong sense of self-worth and confidence.
-However, when the self is actually seen as being worthless, then we move towards symptoms of depression as it may become disruptive in everyday life.
+In contrast, self-deprecating humour can be a charismatic quality displaying humility that is still backed up by a strong sense of self-worth and confidence.
+However, when the self is actually seen as being worthless, we move towards symptoms of depression as it may become disruptive in everyday life.
 The question explores the frequency of feelings of this:

-Question (number): I felt I was pretty worthless.
+I felt I was pretty worthless

-Lack of interest/involvement Subscale
+Lack of Interest/Involvement Subscale

 Having an interest in various aspects of life is an important part of motivation.
-This may be related to engaging in hobbies, desiring to learn more about people, being curious about the world, interested in learning about oneself, setting goals & being interested in pursuing them, joining others with their goals, being excited about events coming up, and so on.
+This can relate to engaging in hobbies, desiring to learn more about people, being curious about the world, interested in learning about oneself, setting goals & being interested in pursuing them, joining others with their goals, being excited about events coming up, and so on.
 For all these, interest and a desire to be involved is an important part of motivation.
 While we may often not feel interest in certain things, if we lose the ability to become interested or excited about anything, then it can become dysfunctional and exploration can be helpful.
 Here the questions explore frequency of a lack of interest & involvement:

 I was unable to become enthusiastic about anything*

 I felt that I had lost interest in just about everything